 Asking questions properly is an essential part of any conversation in French.
-We use questions to connect with a family member, to invite a friend, to ask for directions or for help, to schedule a meeting, or to learn more about a product or service.
+We use questions to connect with a family member, to invite a friend, to ask for directions or for help, to ask for the time, to schedule a meeting, or to learn more about a product or service.

 There are a number of ways of forming questions in French.
 Some questions are formal, while other questions are informal.